Monocot versus Dicot

 3. How do you kill Japanese honeysuckle (Lonicera japonica) vines?

 For small infestations, vines in the home landscape can be cut back to ground level in late summer.
 Treat the cut ends with herbicide.
 For thickets, cut all stems to the ground with a mower or string trimmer.
 Let the stems resprout, and then spot-spray the ends with a ready-to-use brush control herbicide.
 If mechanical vine control is impractical, you may still spray the honeysuckle with an herbicide, but remember that any other desirable species in the area will likely be injured.
 Note: Japanese honeysuckle (Lonicera japonica), an invasive plant of the Southeast, is often confused with two native vines in our area: Carolina jessamine (Gelsemium sempervirens) and coral honeysuckle (Lonicera sempervirens).
-If you are unsure which vine is in your yard, bring a sample to your county Cooperative Extension center for identification before using chemical control.
+If you are unsure which vine is in your yard, bring a sample to your local Cooperative Extension center for identification before using chemical control.

 4. How do I control kudzu?